-Avocado uses Github and the Github pull request development model.
-You can find a primer on how to use github pull requests here.
+Avocado uses GitHub and its pull request development model.
+You can find a primer on how to use GitHub pull requests here.

 Every Pull Request you send will be automatically tested by the CI system and review will take place in the Pull Request as well.